jacobcoro/eduvault-matrix-crdt/src/model/database/README.md

 The first big difference is that users can sign up using a self-hosted homeserver or a homeserver of their choice that they trust more.

-Another key distinction is that with end to end encryption enabled, the homeserver cannot read any of the data.
+Another key distinction is that with end to end encryption enabled(coming soon), the homeserver cannot read any of the data.

 A third distinction is because of Matrix's federated model, users could have a second homeserver that connects to each of their rooms, and their data would be stored on both, decreasing centralized control.